softwaremagico/KendoTournamentManager/docker/README.md

 using the default one.

 Variable `database_encryption_key` will encrypt the database content, to ensure a higher level of privacy.
-If you want to check the content of your database using any other external software, please left this variable with a blank value.
+If you want to check the content of your database using any other external software, please leave this variable with a blank value.
 Otherwise, change the default value to any other that only you know.

 # Using REVERSE PROXY and Generating SSL certificates for the first time